BouvetStockholmAB/sv-boilerplate/README.md

 - Example on how to use same background multiple times with only one include (see `_bgimg-extends.scss`)

-### Async JS

-The main JS file will be loaded asynchronously.
-The load is triggered inline in head.
-That means you don't know if the JS will be executed before or after DOMContentLoaded, and have to write your JS accordingly.

-The advantage with this model is that there will be no blocking JS request.
-The script that triggers the load is inlined and the JS file is async, so the only file that is blocking the page load in head is the main CSS file.

 ### Init JS module

 Modules (functions) in your JS that you want to invoke on certain pages should be initialized from the HTML.